 1. I already indirectly contribute to charity through my taxes.
 My federal, state, FICA/medicare, sales, property, registration, and other taxes are already taking away close to half of my income every year.
 Much of this money is spent by the government on welfare for the poor, disaster relief, parks and nature, the arts, and other forms of charity, so I’m indirectly donating heavily to almost every charitable cause now.

 2. Over time, charity contributions add up.
-The average household donates $1800 per year to charity.
-Over a 40-year career that amounts to $278,571, assuming I earn a six percent return.
-Until my retirement savings are fully-funded, donating to charity could ultimately be harmful to my financial health.
+The average household donated almost $3000 to charity in 2013.
+Over a 40-year career that amounts to $400,000, assuming I earn a 5% return.
+Until my retirement savings are fully-funded, annual donations to charity could ultimately be harmful to my financial health.

 3. Charity promotes dependency.
 When I give money to a beggar, there is little motivation for him to improve his situation.

 4. The money I donate to charity may not be wisely spent.
 How do I know the homeless guy asking me for a handout isn’t going to take the money I give him to buy booze and drugs?
 Even with professional charitable organizations, how much revenue is wasted on bloated overhead and salaries for their administrators?

 5. I’m not the only one who doesn’t donate to charity.
 One in four people don’t give at all.
 Somewhat ironically, liberals actually donate the least; conservatives donate 30% more money on average.

 6. Charity won’t necessarily be there when I’m in need.
 Sorry, but I don’t buy the argument that if I give my money away, someone else will be there to pick up the tab when I’m in need.
 I say it’s better to rely on my own cash when I encounter a rainy day.